The best four doors ever!

 In 1929, Enzo’s racing career was crowned when he was knighted for his achievements and given the title “Commandatore” (Commander), that would stick with him for the rest of his life.
 He would end his driving career in the coming years and instead set up the sporting society Scuderia (“team”) Ferrari, a kind of racing club for aspiring drivers with as symbol the prancing horse.
 The club would a few years later become affiliated to Alfa Romeo, but the association would only last a few years.

 Enzo had now also become the proud father of a boy called Dino, but as he didn’t know then, Dino would only have a short life, dying of dystrophy in 1956.
-Between the Spanish flu, his son’s dystrophy and other terrible viruses and bugs at the time, it doesn’t hurt to remember that modern medicine has done quite a few wonders in curing and exterminating what people died of less than 100 years ago… Dystrophy however, as a genetic disease, is unfortunately one we don’t yet have a remedy to.
+Between the Spanish flu, his son’s dystrophy and other terrible viruses and bugs at the time, it doesn’t hurt to remember that modern medicine has done quite a few wonders in curing and exterminating what people died of less than 100 years ago… Dystrophy however, as a genetic disease, is unfortunately one we don’t yet have a remedy for.

 The 125 S was the first Ferrari car to score a race win.